dimixar/RemoteUnityDebuggerAttacher/README.md

 # WARNING
 I've managed to test the functionality only on macOS for now.
 The code for Windows and Linux is also present there, but haven't been able to test it properly yet.
 I would be very glad if you would create issues to those platforms and send pull requests with proposed fixes.
 This would help me immensely.

-# Find and attach remote unity debugger.
+# Find and Attach Unity Debugger to a Remotely Running Game.

 This extension, unlike Unity VSCode extension is able to attach to a build launched on another device that is connected to your LAN.
 And just like Unity extension, it's also able to detect builds running on the same device as the code editor.